AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-file-format-best-practices.md

 * DNG

 The Adobe Camera Raw library supports CMYK color profile as input.
 However, it generates the output in RGB colorspace and supports output in JPEG format only.
 It does not retain the source file colorspace (for example CMYK) in the thumbnails.

-For more information, see [Camera Raw support](/help/assets/camera-raw.md) in AEM Assets.

 ## Adobe PDF Rasterizer library {#adobe-pdf-rasterizer-library}